Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

 [73278.492030] usb 3-1.2: SerialNumber: DB007V7V
 (...)
  ```
-4. Check if SD-wire is configured:
+4. Check if SDWire is configured:
 ```
 sudo  sd-mux-ctrl --list
 ```
-If output looks like below, it means that SD-Wire is configured, go to [Everyday use](#everyday-use) section.
+If output looks like below, it means that SDWire is configured, go to [Everyday use](#everyday-use) section.
 ```
 Number of FTDI devices found: 1
 Dev: 0, Manufacturer: SRPOL, Serial: sd-wire_11, Description: sd-wire
 ```
-If output looks like below, you have to configure SD-Wire:
+If output looks like below, you have to configure SDWire:

 ```
 Number of FTDI devices found: 0
 ```
-Configure SD-Wire:
+Configure SDWire:

 ```
 sudo sd-mux-ctrl --device-serial=DB007V7V --vendor=0x0403 --product=0x6015 --device-type=sd-wire --set-serial=sd-wire_11